richard-d-lee/jesus-chatbot/SEO_DEPLOYMENT.md

 ## Quick Start - Deploy SEO Improvements

 All SEO improvements have been implemented and are ready to deploy.
-Follow these steps to get your Jesus Chatbot ranking in Google searches.
+Follow these steps to get your Jesus Express ranking in Google searches.

 ## Files Modified/Created